farhadkpx/Data-Science-Capstone-Project/README.md

 Code for creating final presentation
 Links

-Shiny app for next word perdiction is running at Presentation explaining approach and alogorithm is available at Project Next word prediction model resources
+Shiny app for next word perdiction is running at: (shiny) Detail alogorithm resources is available at: (github)